vegastrike/vegastrike.github.io/_posts/2025-09-10_community-survey-findings.md

 Alternatively, the we do have the ability to collect donations through [OpenCollective](https://opencollective.com/vega-strike).
-Our funds there are presently very limited, and our goal is to be able to pay back those in the community that are already providing resourcse (DNS, Servers) and cover any storage costs we may need to for our CI system (presently supported via the Open Source plan with Docker Hub).
+Our funds there are presently very limited, and our goal is to be able to pay back those in the community that are already providing resources (DNS, Servers) and cover any storage costs we may need to for our CI system (presently supported via the Open Source plan with Docker Hub).
 However, if there were sufficient funds we could also support using services like https://www.macincloud.com/ to provide developers access to the Mac Platform to help iron out those issues and deliver better Mac support.